Muhannad-abu-jaish/MDPTH_App/README.md

 # MDPTH_App
-First version of the application with internal DB
+First version of the application with internal DB with SQFLite An application for physical therapists, allowing them to schedule recurring appointments for their patients, and follow-up is done from a personal file for each patient.
+Financial matters between the therapist and the patients are also followed up.
+The therapist only needs to enter the patient's data and choose specific days, and the appointment will be repeated automatically on the dedicated interface weekly.